BarisGc/BarisGc/README.md

   🌱 I’m currently learning Bootstrap & React.js (React-Redux etc.) & Node.js (Express.js etc.) & .NET Core
     <br>
   <code>
-    📚 I take <a href="https://roadmap.sh/" title="roadmap.sh">roadmap.sh</a>  </code>as a reference in picking up the path and taking a guide for my learnings, and also now, I’m currently progressing in
-    Paths:
     <br>
   Certificates:
   <br>